GregoryWells2007/Solitare/README.md

 ## Future updates needed
 > - Improved rendering engine <br />
->> Add in new rendering features like <br />
+>> New rendering features <br />
 >> - Framebuffers <br />
 >> - Batched rendering <br />
 >> - UI Engine <br />
 >> - Text rendering <br />
->> - Maybe vulkan (prob not i just kinda want to try it out)<br />
+>> - Maybe vulkan (prob not i just kinda want to try it out) <br />
+>>
 >> Fix older rendering freatures like <br />
 >> - Revamp the meshing system
 >> - New shader loader using siron files
 > - Improved board rendering <br />
 >> Right now the board rendering is very basic and it just draws and image so i have a system planned that will read the data it needs and draw it out to an OpenGL framebuffer at the start of the game that can be drawn every frame <br />

-> - Optimization <br />
+## Optimizations plans
->> - cards that are not visible being rendererd <br />
+> - cards that are not visible being rendererd <br />
->> - game board being redrawn every frame when you can go whole minutes without moving something <br />
+> - game board being redrawn every frame when you can go whole minutes without moving something <br />
->> - rework a lot of the card manager script as it is kinda buggy and patchworked together
+> - rework a lot of the card manager script as it is kinda buggy and patchworked together

 ## Futures plans that could be cool
 > More boards <br />